AlexaWu/R-project__Econometrics-Theory-and-Applications/Project 2: Assessing Income and Education Using BLS Data.md

       - P-value for F Test (if given)
   - Run multiple variable logit regression: ![](https://github.com/AlexaWu/R-project---Econometrics-Theory-and-Applications/blob/master/formula/multiple%20variable%20logit%20regression.jpg)
     - Assuming homoskedasticity-only standard errors
-    - Create a worksheet “Logits” in the Excel spreadsheet including the following for each of the above tests:
+    - Create a worksheet “`Logits`” in the Excel spreadsheet including the following for each of the above tests:
       - Calculated value of z-statistic for each parameter
       - P-value for each parameter
       - Estimated coefficient and standard error for each parameter